094459/newsletter-oss-projects/README.md

 [aws-external-package-security](https://aws-oss.beachgeek.co.uk/3g2) provides code to setup a solution that demonstrates how you can deploy AWS Code Services (e.g., AWS CodePipeline, AWS CodeBuild, Amazon CodeGuru Security, AWS CodeArtifact) to orchestrate secure access to external package repositories from an Amazon SageMaker data science environment configured with multi-layer security.
 The solution can also be expanded upon to account for general developer workflows, where developers use external package dependencies. (#180)

+**cloudwatch-macros**

+[cloudwatch-macros](https://aws-oss.beachgeek.co.uk/3gs) is the latest open source creation from AWS Hero Efi Merdler-Kravitz, focused on improving the CloudFormation and AWS SAM developer experience.
+This project features a collection of (basic at the moment) CloudFormation macros, written in Rust, offering seamless deployment through SAM.
+Check out [Efi's post on LinkedIn](https://aws-oss.beachgeek.co.uk/3gt) for more details and additional useful resources. (#181)

 **localstack-aws-cdk-example**

 [localstack-aws-cdk-example](https://aws-oss.beachgeek.co.uk/3dw) This repo aims to showcase the usage of [Localstack](https://aws-oss.beachgeek.co.uk/3dx) and AWS CDK to address specific integration challenges regarding local development where the end target is the AWS platform.
 If you are unfamiliar with Localstack, it is an open source, fully functional local AWS cloud stack that allows you to develop and test your cloud and Serverless apps offline. (#178)

+**pagemosaic-website-starter**

+[pagemosaic-website-starter](https://aws-oss.beachgeek.co.uk/3gp) is an open source tool from Alex Pust that helps you to host static websites on AWS, using AWS CDK under the covers from the looks of things.
+To deploy your website, simply transfer your website files to the /platform/web-app directory.
+Following this, execute the command pnpm deploy-platform to initiate the deployment process.
+Nice use of You Tube videos in the README to help you get started.

 ### Governance & Risk